meteor-factory/meteor-simple-schema-relations/README.md

 })
 ```

-That defined schema can be used to publish data from the server with `Meteor.publishSchema`, e.g:
+That defined schema can be used to publish data from the server with `Meteor.publishAndJoin`, e.g:

 ```
-Meteor.publishSchema('myPosts', function () {
+Meteor.publishAndJoin('myPosts', function () {
   return Posts.find({ owner: this.userId });
 });
 ```